thehansong/accessibility-tic-tac-toe/README.md

 # Accessibility Tic Tac Toe – AET-swe_OngYouYang
 A screen reader-friendly multiplayer Tic Tac Toe game designed for D&I gaming.

-This README is best viewed directly on [GitHub](https://github.com/thehansong/accessibility-tic-tac-toe) for proper formatting and image rendering guide.
+⭐⭐ This README is best viewed directly on [GitHub](https://github.com/thehansong/accessibility-tic-tac-toe) for proper formatting and image rendering guide. ⭐⭐

-Contact:
+**Contact Information**:
 **Name**: Ong You Yang (Hans)
 **Email**: [thehansong@gmail.com](mailto:thehansong@gmail.com)
 **LinkedIn**: [thehansong](https://www.linkedin.com/in/thehansong/)

 ### ⚠️ Disclaimers
-- This project is designed and tested with the **Firefox** browser, as it provides the best compatibility with NVDA screen reader.
+> **Note:** This project is designed and tested with [Firefox](https://www.mozilla.org/en-US/firefox/) as it provides the best compatibility with the **NVDA screen reader**.

-- Due to the tight deadline and ongoing examinations, this implementation is a functional prototype focused on core features and key accessibility elements.
+> Due to the tight deadline and ongoing examinations, this implementation is a quick functional prototype focused on core features and key accessibility elements.

 ---